sciapp/sampledb/docs/administrator_guide/oidc.rst

 be dynamically discoverable.

 Only the Authorization Code Flow with ``client_secret_basic`` authentication is supported.
-The OIDC provider should support the ``nonce`` parameter to allow for the detection of replay attacks.
+Proof Key for Code Exchange (PKCE) is used if the OIDC provider signals support for the ``S256`` method.
+The provider should support the ``nonce`` parameter to allow for the detection of replay attacks.
 To increase compatibility with some providers, the use of the parameter can be disabled using a configuration variable.
-This is not recommended.
+If a provider supports neither PKCE with method ``S256``, nor ``nonce``, using it is not recommended.

 RP-Initiated Logout will be used if the provider indicates support.
 Back-Channel and Front-Channel Logout are not currently implemented.